 For more detail, see Data tables C1–4 and F1–4.

-Rates of injury vary between males and females.
-The extent of this variation changes over the course of life – some causes of injury tend to have the greatest impact on younger males, while other causes are more likely to impact older females.
+Rates of injury differ between males and females.
+The extent of this difference changes over the course of life – some causes of injury are more likely to impact younger males, while other causes are more likely to impact older females.

-The following sections explore these differences in age and sex, in general first of all, and then considering specific causes.
+The following sections explore these differences in age and sex, firstly for injuries overall, and then considering specific causes.

-Overall, males had higher rates than females for both injury related hospitalisation and death.
-For hospitalisations, males had higher rates until around age 70, but in older age groups female rates were higher.
-For deaths, male rates were higher for all age groups except for 0–4 year olds.
+Overall, males had higher rates than females for both injury hospitalisations and deaths.
+For hospitalisations, males had higher rates until around age 70, above which the rates were higher for females.
+For deaths, male rates were higher for all age groups except for 0–4-year-olds.